letakeane/gridpractice/module-4/assessments/final-assessment-amazonbay.md

 ### Workflow

-* 4: The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.
+* 4: Developer makes many small, atomic commits that clearly document the evolution of the application and do not contain irrelevant changesets that aren't reflected by the commit message.
+Commit messages are concise and consistent in syntax and tense.
+Developer effectively uses git branches and pull requests when applicable to incorporate changes into the application, and are not pushing directly to master.
+There are no instances where the developer has committed source code that should be .gitignored.
+There are no instances of "dead" or commented-out code and debugger statements like console.log.
-* 3: The developer makes a series of small, atomic commits that document the evolution of their application.
-There are no formatting issues in the code base.
+* 3: Developer makes many small, atomic commits that document the evolution of the application but sometimes contain irrelevant changesets and inconsistent commit messages.
+Developer uses git branches and pull requests when applicable to incorporate changes into the application, and are not pushing fresh changes directly to master.
+Pull requests may contain little or no code review.
+There may be slight instances where the developer has committed source code that should be .gitignored.
+There may be some instances of "dead" or commented-out code and debugger statements like console.log that need to be cleaned up.
-* 2: The developer makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
+* 2: Developer makes large, inconsistent commits that contain irrelevant changesets and make it difficult to follow the evolution of the application.
+Developer rarely uses git branches and frequently incorporate changes directly into master with little or no review process.
+There are instances of committed source code that should be .gitignored and instances of dead code and/or debugger statements.
-* 1: The developer committed the code to version control in only a few commits.
-The evaluator cannot determine the evolution of the application.
+* 1: Developer makes very few commits that each cover too much responsibility and aren't indicative of how the application evolved.
+Branches and pull requests were not used and changesets were applied directly to master.
+There are many instances of committed source code that should be .gitignored and many instances of dead code and/or debugger statements.